wp-plugins/ip2location-country-blocker/readme.txt

 * 1.3.0 Move the configuration page to settings, to alleviate the confusion of setting page location.
 * 1.4.0 Send email notification if an user from blocked countries was trying to access your backend page.
 * 1.5.0 Support secret code to bypass backend validation.
+* 1.6.0 Added user details in the email alert message.

 == Installation ==